apache/drill/_docs/install/installing-drill-in-embedded-mode/030-starting-drill-on-linux-and-mac-os-x.md

 ## Example of Starting Drill

-The simplest example of how to start SQLLine is to identify the protocol, JDBC, and zookeeper node or nodes in the **sqlline** command.
+The simplest example of how to start SQLLine is to identify the protocol, JDBC, and ZooKeeper node or nodes in the **sqlline** command.
 This example starts SQLLine on a node in an embedded, single-node cluster:

     sqlline -u jdbc:drill:zk=local